Updated – 16/12/2021 – NFS v4.1 Higher performance and reserved instance pricing, please check the following section for

 NFS is a 36-years old filesystem but still extremely popular file system, even in this time and age of Cloud-Native-Everything.
 NFS is simple, reliable, and extremely useful when you need an RWX (ReadWriteExecute) filesystem for your applications.

-In September 2020, Microsoft announced Azure Files support for NFS v4.1 protocol in public preview.
+In November 2021, Microsoft announced Azure Files support for the NFS v4.1 protocol in general availability (GA).
 NFS share can be seamlessly mounted on virtual machines, virtual machine scale sets, or containers, including container orchestration engines such as Kubernetes (K8S).
 NFS can also be used in PaaS services like the HPC cycle cloud.

 There are a lot of advantages of using the NFS file system such as:

 - Simple and scalable.
 You can set up a file system in a matter of a couple of minutes.
 You don’t have to maintain any servers or any NAS devices or take any downtime for patching and upgrading.
 You pay for whatever you use, you can pay for less than 100 GB and scale the share as your demands increase.

 - True Native File System.
 It’s a true POSIX-compliant file system, which means that you will be able to migrate to the cloud without changing your application.
 It is NFS v4.1 which is a major revision over the previous NFS protocol versions.
 It has features like inbuilt locking support which is extremely desirable by a lot of applications.
 Additionally, hard links and symbolic links are fully supported.